Made in Australia

 What is a Papadum or Papad?

-A Papadum or Papad is a thin crispy wafer or side dish cracker, which goes well with meals or as a side snack, before the meal is served.
+A Papadum or Papadum is a thin crispy wafer or side dish cracker, which goes well with meals or as a side snack, before the meal is served.

 Papadums are also known as Papads throughout Asia and by the worldwide Asian diaspora.
 Many in the west have always known them as Papadums only and never as Papads.
 Asian communities at large, recognize them by either names, which are Papadums or Papads.